Sylvester's Criterion Calculator

 JJ Ben-Joseph headshot JJ Ben-Joseph

 This calculator tests the definiteness of a real symmetric matrix using Sylvester's criterion.
 For a chosen size (2×2, 3×3, or 4×4), you enter the entries of a symmetric matrix.
-The tool then computes the leading principal minors (determinants of the top-left k×k blocks) and classifies the matrix as positive definite, negative definite, positive semidefinite, negative semidefinite, or indefinite, when possible.
+The tool computes leading principal minors (determinants of the top-left k×k blocks) for strict definiteness and all principal minors for semidefinite cases, then classifies the matrix as positive definite, negative definite, positive semidefinite, negative semidefinite, or indefinite, when possible.

 How to use the calculator